zachcoleman/bevy-exploration/README.md

 Pressing `t` with a selected hexagon will spawn a tower.

 ### Spawn Enemies
-Pressing `x` will spawn a group of 10 enemies around the cursor.
+Pressing `x` will spawn a group of 10 enemies around the camera cursor (white sphere).

 ## Web Development